0n41rd4/serial_testing/README.md

 Lines of the form e:foo1,foo2,foo3,... wait until any of foo1, foo2, foo3,
 ... is read from the serial output.
 Once one of them is read, the next line in commands.txt is processed.

+Usage: power on the board and immediately issue 'python3 test.py'